Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Equivalence of Soft RMDPs and Risk-Sensitive MDPs

-Similarly, for any initial state $s_0$, the minimum solution of the transition probabilities for $V^\pi(s_0)$ defined in \eqref{eq:min-max-value-function-pi} is given by \end{theorem} Since Theorem \ref{theorem:dual-representation} has already established the equivalence of risk-sensitive MDPs and regularized RMDPs, \textit{from now on we use $V^\star,V^\pi, Q^\star, Q^\pi$ to denote the value functions and Q-functions for both settings and assume by default that the penalty function $D$ and the convex risk measure $\sigma$ satisfy the relations specified in \eqref{eq:dual-representation-d-to-V} and \eqref{eq:dual-representation-V-to-d} in the dual representation theorem.}
+\end{theorem} Since Theorem \ref{theorem:dual-representation} has established the equivalence of risk-sensitive MDPs and soft RMDPs, \textit{from now on we use $V^\star,V^\pi, Q^\star, Q^\pi$ to denote the value functions and Q-functions for both settings and assume by default that the penalty function $D$ and the risk measure $\sigma$ satisfy relationship ~\eqref{eq:equ-D-sigma}. }

-The proof of Theorem \ref{theorem:dual-representation} is mainly based on the dual representation theorem.
-However, we would like to remark that it is not a trivial generalization.
-Due to the non-concavity of $V^\pi$, the dual representation theorem cannot be directly applied.
-Our proof is established by defining a new Bellman operator for the risk-sensitive MDPs and applying the dual representation theorem on the Bellman operator.
-The proof starts with the finite horizon case and uses the contraction property of the Bellman operator to generalize it to the infinite horizon discounted case.
-The detailed proof is deferred to the Appendix.
+\begin{rmk} As a comparison to the equivalence result for the Markov risk measures \cite{ruszczynski2006conditional,ruszczynski2010risk,tamar2015policy}, their uncertainty set for the robust problem generally depends on the policy $\pi$ (see e.g. Assumption 2.2 in \cite{tamar2015policy}), while in our setting, the penalization function $D$ is independent of the policy and matches with the most standard formulation of RMDPs. \end{rmk}